Five Ideas for Stewardship for Churches Seeking to be Actively Anti-racist

 2. ADD ANTI-RACISM TO SOMEONE’S JOB DESCRIPTION

 Find someone on your staff or in your congregation who has demonstrated passion for the work of anti-racism and ask that person to lead.
 Make sure that person is available and willing to lead the work, design some outcomes, and report on progress.
-Of course, putting anti-racism work in a person’s portfolio or assigning it to one volunteer does not abdicate the rest of us, as followers of Christ, from our personal role in “rejecting the spiritual forces of wickedness, which clearly includes racism.”
+Of course, putting anti-racism work in a person’s portfolio or assigning it to one volunteer does not abdicate the rest of us, as followers of Christ, from our personal role in “rejecting the spiritual forces of wickedness,” which clearly includes racism.
 Assigning a leader can help effectively organize and mobilize the whole body of Christ.
 Provide a seat at the appropriate bodies of the church (church council, outreach committee, etc.) and make them available for consulting with other bodies (trustees, staff-parish relations committee, etc.).
-There is an existing local church position— religion and race ministry leader— and a downloadable job description from the Discipleship Ministries website—might be helpful in both recruiting for and guiding these new responsibilities.
+There is an existing local church position—religion and race ministry leader—and a downloadable job description from the Discipleship Ministries website that might be helpful in both recruiting for and guiding these new responsibilities.
 The anti-racism staff or volunteer should also help those who work with children, youth, and young adults.

 3. INVEST IN EDUCATION FOR LEADERSHIP TO BETTER UNDERSTAND RACISM

 Find some available funds to equip your key leaders with a deeper understanding of the dynamics of racism in America (or find a donor who might be happy to underwrite the cost).
 You might consider a book to be discussed at each of the upcoming church council meetings or in a separate study group that meets Sunday mornings or on weekdays.
-There are excellent books on anti-racism, and our United Methodist agencies offer some excellent resources, such as Discipleship Ministries’ “Courageous Conversations” and the General Board of Religion and Race’s (GCORR) online-course, “Implicit Bias: What We Don’t Think We Think” (at a cost of just $20 per participant).
+There are excellent books on anti-racism, and our United Methodist agencies offer some excellent resources, such as Discipleship Ministries’ “Courageous Conversations” and the resources available from the General Board of Religion and Race’s (GCORR) resource library.

 I will be forever grateful to Bishop Alfred Johnson (now retired) for his guidance and teaching (with love) about the dynamics of racism, especially the economics of racism.
 When a vendor would send a group to propose a relationship with our conference, his first question would be an inquiry about the diversity of the company.
 It was the bishop’s way of communicating what our conference valued.
 Churches that want to be committed to dismantling racism will want to consider asking hard, uncomfortable questions before engaging in new relationships with businesses.
 Similarly, actively seeking out ethnically owned and ethnically run businesses will demonstrate your church’s commitment to healing the wounds of racism.